Max Hinsche: Styria

 In 1939, Max Hinsche's state of health got worse.
 He often suffered from stomach trouble after his years full of privation in Canada.
 He didn't follow his friends' advice to undergo an operation and accepted one of his hunting friend's invitation to work as a forest warden in Styria.
 He was particularly determined to shoot a special kind of chamois to complete his collection.
 In November 1939, he went to Rottenmann in Styria.
 From there, he climbed through the mountains to hunt.
 He succeeded in shooting a chamois, but he suffered from a stomach perforation due to the strenuous climbing in a challenging mountainous wilderness.
 Help came too late, and Hinsche died at the age of 43 in a hospital in Rottenmann, Styria, Austria.
 He was buried at the cemetery in Rottenmann.

 Appreciation

 Hinsche's pioneering work on the exploration of the northern Alberta and the Yukon Territory was greatly appreciated.
 He was acknowledged as the first explorer and collector of zoological objects in those regions.
 He described his observations as a trapper, a big-game hunter and a taxidermist together with his conclusions in the book 'Kanada wirklich erlebt' (Canada – really experienced).
-In the archive of Schloss Klippenstein (Castle Klippenstein) in Radeberg, you can find Hinsche's original diaries with his daily notes and other written documents from his time in Alberta.
+Hinsche's original diaries with his daily notes and other written documents from his time in Alberta are stored in the archive of Schloss Klippenstein (Castle Klippenstein) in Radeberg.